Allandale, Austin, Texas: 1981 Flood

 On Memorial Day 1981, eleven inches of rain fell in three hours in some places in Austin.
 At the height of the storm around midnight, Shoal Creek, which normally flows at 90 gallons a minute was raging at 6.55 million gallons per minute.
 By morning, 13 people were dead, hundreds of homes were destroyed, and Shoal Creek was clogged with dozens of new cars that had washed into the creek from a nearby dealership.

 Plesiosaur Fossil Find

 In 1991, local dentist and amateur paleontologist Robert McDonald found plesiosaur fossils in Shoal Creek near Greenlawn Parkway and Shoal Creek Blvd.
 A concrete stamp depicting the fossil is located at the Great Northern detention pond spillway.

-Architecture

-Most of the homes in Allandale are ranch style slab on grade homes.
-However, east of Shoal Creek Blvd, and south of Greenlawn Pkwy, are pockets of mid-century modern houses intermixed with the more traditional ranch style homes.
-However, increasingly in recent years, some empty lots and older homes, rather than being renovated, have been torn down and rebuilt into 21st century, modernist home designs.

-Air Conditioned Village

-A portion of Allandale, roughly bounded by Twin Oaks Dr to the south, Addison Ave to the north, Daugherty St to the east and Nasco Dr to the west played a unique role in proving that indoor air conditioning could be affordable and feasible in middle-class homes.
-The experimental Air Conditioned Village, sponsored by the National Association of Home Builders and studied by scientist at not only the University of Texas, but the US Department of Energy, opened in 1954 to assess the effects of air-conditioning on middle class residential design.
-Some of the development's original 22 homes are still standing and tell a fascinating story about how this small section of the Allandale played a pivotal role in bringing indoor air conditioning to the middle-class home.

-Neighborhood traditions

-4th of July Parade

-In 1960, Rv.
-John Lovett had the idea of a neighborhood parade.
-He was joined in organizing the first Allandale parade by the Frank Tuttles and another family or two.
-The 4th of July parade has been a neighborhood tradition ever since.